LucasHonoratoDeSouza/Discord-Bot-AI/README.md

 # Discord-IA
-A Discord chat bot that learns from the user.
+A Discord chat bot that learns from the users.